hyex-research/AquaFetch/docs/source/index.rst

 Welcome to water-datasets!
 ==========================

-water-datasets is a python package to downlaod and preprocess water datasets for hydrological, water quality and wastewater treatment applications.
+A python package to downlaod and preprocess water datasets for hydrological, water quality and wastewater treatment applications.

 .. toctree::
    :maxdepth: 2

    installation
+   quickstart

 .. toctree::